avannieuwenhuyze/advanced-temporal-modeling-healthcare/README.md

 ## Citation

+This repository provides a `CITATION.cff` file to facilitate proper academic citation.

-If you use or reference this work, citation instructions will be provided soon.
+If you use this work in your research, please cite it accordingly.
+The citation information will be updated as new materials are released.

 ---